mauropappaterra/Gunem-Down/README.md

 <br>

 <h2 id="run">Instructions to run the game</h2>
-You can download this game for free.
+You can download this game for free. <a href="https://www.dropbox.com/sh/nrkd4lo5xq2ne5c/AAC7Ug149DK6lMnsTn9crcnMa?dl=0" target="_blank">You can download the full game from Dropbox following this link!</a>.
 This is a multiplatform game and it can run on Windows, Mac and Linux systems.<br>

 <h3>On a MS Windows system</h3>
--Download the game from <a href="https://www.dropbox.com/sh/nrkd4lo5xq2ne5c/AAC7Ug149DK6lMnsTn9crcnMa?dl=0" target="_blank"> the link provided</a><br>
+-Download the game from <a href="https://www.dropbox.com/sh/nrkd4lo5xq2ne5c/AAC7Ug149DK6lMnsTn9crcnMa?dl=0" target="_blank"> the link provided above</a><br>
 -Execute the file <i>Play.exe</i> <br>

 <h3>On a Mac system</h3>
--Download the game from <a href="https://www.dropbox.com/sh/nrkd4lo5xq2ne5c/AAC7Ug149DK6lMnsTn9crcnMa?dl=0" target="_blank"> the link provided</a><br>
+-Download the game from <a href="https://www.dropbox.com/sh/nrkd4lo5xq2ne5c/AAC7Ug149DK6lMnsTn9crcnMa?dl=0" target="_blank"> the link provided above</a><br>
 -Execute the file <i>Play.exe</i> <br>

 <h3>On a Linux system</h3>
--Download the game from <a href="https://www.dropbox.com/sh/nrkd4lo5xq2ne5c/AAC7Ug149DK6lMnsTn9crcnMa?dl=0" target="_blank"> the link provided</a><br>
+-Download the game from <a href="https://www.dropbox.com/sh/nrkd4lo5xq2ne5c/AAC7Ug149DK6lMnsTn9crcnMa?dl=0" target="_blank"> the link provided above</a><br>
 -Execute the file <i>Play.exe</i>
 <br><br>
 <a href="#up">Go Up</a>